 Kids with chronic illnesses certainly require extra "tender loving care", but also need the routines of childhood.
 The foremost — and perhaps trickiest — task for worried parents is to treat a sick child as normally as possible.

 Despite the circumstances, this means setting limits on unacceptable behavior, sticking to normal routines, and avoiding overindulgence.
-This may seem impossible, particularly if you have feelings of guilt or an intense need to protect your sick child.
-But spoiling or coddling can only make it harder for a child to return to daily activities.
+This may seem impossible, but spoiling or coddling can only make it harder for a child to return to daily activities.
 When your child leaves the hospital for home, normalcy is the goal.

 Dealing With Siblings